Health Focus

 Blood Sugar and Metabolic Health: Because mindful eating reduces eating speed and lowers the glycemic impact of meals (slower eating = more chewing = slower carbohydrate absorption), it has measurable effects on blood sugar stability.
 A 2022 meta-analysis in the Journal of Behavioral Medicine found that mindfulness-based interventions reduced HbA1c in type 2 diabetics by an average of 0.84% — a clinically significant reduction.

-Emotional Eating: Research from the University of New Mexico found that a 6-week mindfulness-eating program reduced emotional eating scores by 45% on the validated Dutch Eating Behavior Questionnaire, outperforming both nutrition education and behavioral counseling alone.
+How to Manage Emotional Eating with Mindfulness: Research from the University of New Mexico found that a 6-week mindfulness-eating program reduced emotional eating scores by 45% on the validated Dutch Eating Behavior Questionnaire.
+If you want to learn how to manage emotional eating with mindfulness, this approach actually outperforms both standard nutrition education and behavioral counseling alone.

 The Physiology Behind Mindful Eating